 Introduction

-Domestic energy consumption continues to grow as demand for powered devices that meet the conventions of comfort, convenience and cleanliness continue to rise (Hargreaves, Nye, and Burgess 2010).
-In the period between 1990 and 2004, energy use in the domestic sector increased by 18%, meaning that just over 30% of the UKs overall energy consumption is accounted for (Faiers, Cook, and Neame 2007).
+Domestic energy consumption continues to grow (Hargreaves, Nye, and Burgess 2010), and during the period 1990 and 2004, energy use in the domestic sector increased by 18%, meaning that this accounted for just over 30% of the UKs overall energy consumption is accounted for (Faiers, Cook, and Neame 2007).
 In 2007, Perez-Lomard et al (2008) situated the UK in a global context; The then current figure of 28% was higher than that of both Spain and the USA (22% and 15% respectively).
 Compared to the EU average of 26%, the UK was again higher.
-More recent figures show that figure is still increasing; in 2013 it accounted for 35% of energy consumption
+More recent figures show that figure is still increasing; in 2013 it accounted for 35% of energy consumption.

 The 2008 Climate Change Act in the UK requires a 34% reduction in 1990 greenhouse gas emissions by 2020 and an 80% reduction by 2050.
 Dwellings are an important target area for reductions and the UK government set the goal of a 29% decrease in this area by 2020 (HM Government 2009).
-As such, the installation of smart meter technology that enables the collection of digital records of gas and electricity consumption are integral to encouraging greater efficiency through the measurement and monitoring of consumer behaviour alongside more efficiently producing and storing resources to meet the demand (UK CCC 2010; Guerreiro et al. 2015; “Britain’s Smart Grid” 2018).
+As such, the installation of smart meter technology that enable the collection of digital records of gas and electricity consumption are viewed as integral to encouraging greater efficiency through the measurement and monitoring of consumer behaviour alongside more efficiently producing and storing resources to meet the demand (UK CCC 2010; Guerreiro et al. 2015; “Britain’s Smart Grid” 2018).

 This research has two related objectives; the first is to explore the representativeness and spatio-temporal signatures of aggregate residential energy consumption as recorded by a national extract of smart meter data provided by one of the 5 largest energy providers in the UK; and secondly, to evaluate the socio-demographic determinants of recorded energy consumption; and their relationship to fuel poverty.
-This analysis capitalises on data provided to the Consumer Data Research Centre by the DEP for the financial year 2015 - 16 across the UK.
-To the authors knowledge this is the first dataset of it’s kind to be analysed at the half hourly cadence and the first energy study in the UK to use both gas and electricity data in tandem at this magnitude.
+This analysis capitalises on data provided to the Consumer Data Research Centre by the Domestic Energy Provider (DEP) for the financial year 2015 - 16 across the UK.
+To the authors knowledge this is the first dataset of it’s kind to be analysed at the half hourly cadence and the first energy study in the UK to expore both gas and electricity consumption in tandem at this magnitude.

-Collecting Consumer Energy Behaviour
+Energy, Monitoring and Consumer Behaviour

 Energy meters have been an essential but modest element of the infrastructure in UK households since the early 20th century - firstly gas, and then with the invention of alternating current, electricity - both being produced on a large, saleable scale.
 By the turn of the century many improvements had been made to the original model inside peoples homes; reductions in weight and dimension; compensation of changes of power factor, voltage and temperature, elimination of friction, and improving longterm stability.
 These induction meters are still widely produced today in their modern form, and are popular due to their low production price and excellent reliability (???).